How to Fix Your Culture Using the Experience-Suite

-The Experience-Suite is a circular system of seven domains: Brand, Product, Phygital, Digital, Consumer, User, and Employee Experience.
-On paper, it looks clean.
+On paper, it looks clean and sensible.
 In reality, it’s a mess of overlapping accountability.
-This is where indecision and doubt happen.
+This is where the indecision, doubt and arguments happen.

 Consider, for example, these questions: